12 Foods That Put New Jersey On the Map (Besides Bagels + Pizza)

 cleaning services

-Although one of the smallest states in the country, New Jersey is full of food — and delicious food at that.
+Although one of the smallest states in the country, New Jersey is full of food, and delicious food at that.
 Most noteworthy New Jersey food originated in the state or is closely tied to it.
 From healthy home-grown produce that is native to the farms of New Jersey to more comfort and nostalgic tastes, The Garden State has no shortage of options for the most adventurous to the pickiest of eaters.
-We rounded up a dozen foods that have connections to New Jersey.
-Some may take you for surprise.
+Continue reading for a roundup of foods that have connections to New Jersey.

 pork roll taylor ham

 Beyond the argument of Central Jersey existing (spoiler: it legally does as of 2022), if the Statue of Liberty belongs to New York or New Jersey, and the pronunciation of Newark is perhaps the greatest duel in the state–is it pork roll or Taylor Ham?
 Either way you call it, this salty and tangy meat is a true Jersey delicacy.
-The difference in name comes from the actual meat itself, pork roll or the name of its creator John Taylor.
-The invention of this beloved ham dates back to 1856 in Trenton.
-Shortly after George Washington Case of Belle Meade, NJ created the version of pork roll we know and love today.
-Pork roll is most commonly enjoyed in the morning on a breakfast sandwich accompanied with egg and cheese.
-Here’s more about the history of this hotly-contested food.
+The difference in name comes from the actual meat itself, pork roll, or the name of its creator, John Taylor.
+The invention of this beloved ham dates back to 1856 in Trenton, where George Washington Case of Belle Meade created the version of pork roll we know and love today.
+Pork roll is most commonly enjoyed in the morning on a breakfast sandwich, accompanied by egg and cheese.
+Here’s more about the history of this hotly contested food.

 Sloppy Joe Sandwich